Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV Excess: Forward modeling a synthetic population

 \textit{``Excellent'' vs. ``Good''}: these classifications separate sources based on their photometric and SED quality.
 We classify a source as ``Excellent'' if it passes all of the following quality checks: the source has (i) an average UV flux fraction greater than $40\,\%$, (ii) at least 6 out of the 7 photometric bands in the SED, and (iii) no more than one adjacent pair of photometric bands in the SED that is inconsistent with the theoretical colors.
 All other sources are considered ``Good.''

 Table \ref{table: candidates} summarizes the number of synthetic sources in each class.

-We find that the number of simulated sources classified as ``VB-E'' is roughly consistent with the observed population from \citetalias{ludwig_2025}, while the number of simulated sources classified as ``B-E'' underestimates the observed population by a factor of two.
+For both Clouds, we find that the number of simulated sources classified as ``VB-E'' is roughly consistent with the observed population from \citetalias{ludwig_2025}, while in the SMC, the number of simulated sources classified as ``B-E'' underestimates the observed population by a factor of two.
 This suggests that many of the ``B-E'' candidates may be false-positives.
-This is consistent with the assessment from \citetalias{ludwig_2025} which shows ``Blue'' candidates are more likely to be false-positives (due to e.g. MS stars with over-corrected reddening).
+This is consistent with the assessment from \citetalias{ludwig_2025} which shows ``Blue'' candidates are more likely to be false-positives (due to e.g., MS stars with over-corrected reddening).
+We also note that \citetalias{drout_2023} identified several contaminants in their spectroscopic sample (S3.7), indicating that some level of contamination is expected in UV-excess selected populations.
 The simulation also significantly underpredicts the number of ``Good'' candidates for both strong and weak UV-excess sources.
 This is not unexpected, since our simulated population always has well-behaved photometry in all four optical filters, but this shows that in our simulations, stripped stars with low flux fractions are rare.
 This suggests that the observed population in the ``Good'' classes may contain false-positive sources.
 We further discuss the purity of the SUMS candidates and possible contamination from young MS stars in Section \ref{sec: putiry}.

 Figure \ref{fig:mock_pop_cmd} shows a CMD of the synthetic population.
 By construction, the ``Very Blue'' candidates exhibit larger UV excess and lie further away from the ZAMS than the ``Blue'' candidates.
 The ``Good'' candidates tend to be slightly fainter ($UV \gtrsim 16.5$) than the ``Excellent'' candidates, though there is no strong correlation between the CMD location and the distinction between ``Excellent'' and ``Good'' candidates.